microsoft/BotFramework-Composer/docs/concept-language-understanding.md

 - i want to go to {city=los angeles}
 ```

-After publishing, LUIS is able to identify a city as entity and the city name will be made available as `@city` within the triggered actions.
+After publishing, LUIS will be able to identify a city as entity and the city name will be made available as `@city` within the triggered actions.
 The entity value can be used directly in expressions and LG templates, or [stored into a memory property](concept-memory.md) for later use.

 Based on the training data above, the JSON view of the query "book me a flight to London" in LUIS app looks like this: